Insurance can be one of the biggest expenses you have to pay out when owning a bike, apart from the bike itself.

-By going back to school and completing an approved advanced riding course like MotoScotland or Rapid Training, as well as improving your riding skills and being safer on the road, you may be able to reduce your premium.
+By going back to school and completing an approved advanced riding course like MotoScotland or Rapid Training, as well as improving your riding skills and being safer on the road, you may be able to get cheaper motorbike insurance.

 3. Accurate mileage

 Be realistic and accurate with your annual mileage, people often declare a higher mileage than they actually complete.
 So be accurate and you could reduce your premium.

 Motorcycle theft is responsible for 30% of all motorcycle insurance claims*.
 The use of a security device such as an alarm, immobiliser, tracker or lock etc. may act as a deterrent to thieves, but it can also reduce your premium when a recognised and approved security device is fitted and/or used on your bike.
 Check out BikeSocial’s in-depth guide to motorcycle crime.

 5. Choose voluntary excess

 You may have a compulsory excess on your insurance policy, however by choosing to apply a voluntary excess in addition, it could lower your premium.
 Please be aware this is the first amount which you will have to pay for a claim.

 6. Length of ownership